clefourrier/clefourrier.github.io/index.md

 ## Welcome!
 <img src="images/site-logo.png" alt="A photo of the website author's logo" width="130px" style="float: left; margin: 0 15px 0 0;">

-My name is Clémentine, and I'm an AI researcher at HuggingFace.
-I lead our LLM/agents evaluation efforts and collabs.
-[My team and I](https://huggingface.co/OpenEvals) maintain `ligtheval`, a lightweight evaluation suite, `the evaluation guidebook` (good practices on evaluation), and help the community build their own evaluations.
+I'm an AI researcher at HuggingFace, leading our LLM/agents evaluation efforts and collabs.
+My team and I maintain `ligtheval` and `the evaluation guidebook` (resources for efficient LLM evaluation), as well as build and help the community build evaluations.
 We previously worked on the Open LLM Leaderboard (11K open source models evaluated over 2 years).
-On the side, I also give a hand on our AI for good initiatives.
+On the side, I give a hand to our AI for good initiatives.

-Before Hugging Face, I did a **PhD** on using neural networks to reconstruct dead and disappeared words (from 2019 to 2022), after working as a **software engineer** (from 2015 to 2019).
+Before Hugging Face, I did a **PhD** from 2019 to 2022 at Inria Paris, after working as a **software engineer** from 2015 to 2019.

 I enjoy programming, and am interested in making science open and understandable, books, and delicious food.
-I go by `clefourrier` over the web.
+My motto would likely be: "So much to do, so little time".

 ### Contact:
-You can reach me at `myfirstname at 🤗 dot co`, on [Twitter](https://twitter.com/clefourrier), or [LinkedIn](https://www.linkedin.com/in/clefourrier/).
+You'll find me as `clefourrier` over the web ([Twitter](https://twitter.com/clefourrier), [LinkedIn](https://www.linkedin.com/in/clefourrier/)b, [BlueSky](https://bsky.app/profile/clefourrier.hf.co), ...), or you can reach me at `myfirstname at 🤗 dot co`.

-### About this site
-This site is deliberately static and lightweight, for ecology, accessibility, and [this](https://jeffhuang.com/designed_to_last/) ([French version](https://framablog.org/2020/08/24/pour-une-page-web-qui-dure-10-ans)).
-I use markdown and pandoc.

-## Who am I ? {#who}
-An engineer at heart.
-My motto would likely be: "So much to do, so little time".

-### Education

-- 2022: **CS PhD** (@Inria Paris and @EPHE)
-- 2015: **MEng** (@ENSG-Nancy) and **MBA** (@ISAM-IAE-Nancy) *(don't reproduce this at home I was dead tired)*

-### Topics I enjoyed working on

-- using 3D meshes and grids for geology and structural modeling (2014-2015)
-- neurodegenerative disease prediction from longitudinal data (2017-2018)
-- natural language processing applied to historical linguistics (2018-2022)
-- graph machine learning (2022)
-and of course, evaluation/agents, my current topics of interest!

-It's likely I'll learn new things again! (robotics maybe? ¯\\_(ツ)_/¯ )

 ## Research
 ### Featured publications
 As a main author: